 A Pitch deck is a brief presentation, often created using PowerPoint, Prezi or similar, used to provide an audience with a quick overview of a business plan.
 A pitch deck is normally used during face-to-face or online meetings with potential investors, customers, partners and co-founders.

 Social enterprise is a cause-driven business whose primary reason for being is to improve social objectives and serve the common good.
-A successful social enterprise is one that balances the tension between upholding the social mission of their organization and maximizing the productivity of their business venture to ensure sustainability.
+A successful social enterprise is one that balances the tension between upholding the social mission of their organisation and maximising the productivity of their business venture to ensure sustainability.

 Social impact assessment (SIA)